LMP88959/NTSC-CRT/README.md

-	f : odd field (only meaningful in progressive mode) p : progressive scan (rather than interlaced) r : raw image (needed for images that use artifact colors) h : print help
+	f : odd field (only meaningful in progressive mode) p : progressive scan (rather than interlaced) r : raw image (needed for images that use artifact colors) a : save analog signal as image instead of decoded image h : print help

 by default, the image will be full color, interlaced, and scaled to the output dimensions